 But as time wore on, I became disillusioned with my New Age beliefs.
 Like my previous Catholic ones, they couldn’t be “proven”.
 So I became a New Atheist (before New Atheism was cool).
 I got me a shiny materialist worldview, and would accept only what could be shown empirically or via reason.
 Except, you know, all those things New Atheists believe that can’t be shown empirically or by reason, like, that we should only accept beliefs which can be proven empirically or by reason.
 But I’m getting ahead of myself.
 So, all fired up for logic and reason, I made myself well known on various messageboards as an outspoken apologist against religion.

-During this time I obviously encountered a lot of Christians—yet none of them had been trained in biblical theology or apologetics, and they were frankly inept at dealing with my arguments.
+During this time I obviously encountered a lot of Christians—yet none of them had been trained in theology or apologetics, and they were frankly inept at dealing with my arguments.
 Hence my zeal for apologetics now.
 None of them could decisively refute me as they ought to have.
 I was never challenged to develop a more accurate understanding of Christianity than the strawmen I often burned.
 Since no professing Christian had ever exposed them as such, I naturally assumed my understanding of Christian theology was good.

 For a long time I also encountered no convincing arguments against atheism, primarily for similar reasons: Christians in general receive no teaching on even basic philosophical and theological issues.